The best collaboration tools for digital marketing agencies

 When you have multiple clients in a range of sectors, your social media management tool needs to be flexible, quick, and easy to follow.
 It should also work fluidly alongside other day-to-day tools, whether it’s Slack, Google Drive, or Trello.

 You have a lot of options when it comes to social media management tools, all varying in their features and capabilities.
-However, when it comes to digital marketing agencies, the needs are comprehensive and not limited to just social scheudling.
+However, when it comes to digital marketing agencies, the needs are comprehensive and not limited to just social media scheudling.

 The ContentCal platform gives you everything, from; built-in app integrations, task management and team collaboration all the way through to content curation, post approvals and an intuitive filter/search functionality.